hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added support for MemberPress Register form.
 * Added support for WooCommerce Order Tracking form.
 * Fixed layout on the WP login form.
-* Fixed issue with insertion of hcaptcha not only to Jetpack forms.
+* Fixed issue with insertion of hCaptcha not only to Jetpack forms.
 * Fixed regex bug in auto verify feature, which prevented registering of forms.

 = 1.12.0 =